matt0164/frizz/README.md

-Frizz-Wiz Application Documentation
+Frizz-Wiz v0.01 - June 18th Version with working GPS and "new slider" - main as of June 24 Frizz-Wiz Application Documentation
 Overview
 Frizz-Wiz is a web application running on an Nginx server.
 The application is configured to be accessible from the internet via the domain names frizz-wiz.com and www.frizz-wiz.com.